Tyrn/wei/the-insider-en.typ

      "The damned briber!" the enraged Earthman hissed, "Kissur's protg, my ass!
 Do you know who  got the officials'  signatures on the papers when they were  all  drunk?
 Kissur?
 Devil's spawn!
-Kissur was lying  with  a  wench - Shavash was getting the signatures!
+Kissur was lying  with  a  wench---Shavash was getting the signatures!
 He will  now harry  us with this Bemish till we pay three dinars for a share."